kangu/fulger-docs/docs/intro.md

 ### Why Bitcoin?
 Because it's inclusive

-Bitcoin is just math and technology put together.
-It practically works for everyone, independent of gender, race, age, anything.
+Bitcoin at is core is just math and computational technology put together.
+This means that out of the box it works for everyone, independent of gender, race, age, anything.
+It's software eating into the world of finance.
 It's a tool for empowering people with economic freedom and trade across all physical barriers, allowing for secure value transfer and storage across the globe.

 ### Tools for a self-sovereign stack

-Owning and working with bitcoin is all about self-sovereignty at its core.
-Although running the tools can be sometimes hard, the end goal and initial vision is to be a full participant in the system.
-No matter how much benefits and ease of use a third party can provide, in the end it's just yet another third party, a dependency in a sense.
-The true wonder of the bitcoin system is that it was designed to run literally *anywhere* and by anyone, which is one of the core unique propositions that bitcoin has over any other projects that appeared downstream from it.
+Owning and working with bitcoin is all about self-sovereignty at its [core](https://bitcoin.org/bitcoin.pdf).
+Although running the tools can be challenging, the end goal of the initial vision is to be a full participant in the system.

+No matter how much benefits and ease of use a third party can provide (LSP providers like [Voltage](https://voltage.cloud/) popping up all around), in the end it's just yet another third party, a dependency in a sense.
+The true wonder of the bitcoin system is that it was designed to run literally *anywhere* and by anyone, on your own hardware, which is one of the core unique propositions that bitcoin has over any other projects that appeared downstream from it.

 It's become increasingly easier to run nodes and infrastructure with projects like umbrel